 How to Prepare for the Test

 Certain drugs and medicines can affect test results.
-Your doctor may tell you to temporarily stop taking a certain medicine before the test.
-Never stop taking any medicine without first talking to your doctor.
+Your health care provider may tell you to stop taking a certain medicine for a short time before the test.
+Never stop taking any medicine without first talking to your provider.